weteachme/slate/source/includes/orders/_attendees.md

 }
 ```

-This endpoint retrieves one payment activity by id.
+This endpoint retrieves one attendee by id.

 ### HTTP Request